MaptimeSEA/maptimesea.github.io/_posts/2017-07-12-earthengine.markdown

 ## Welcome to Maptime Seattle!

 Maptime is an organization dedicated to teaching and learning all things geospatial.
-Maptime offers a local mapping communities the opportunity to learn cutting-edge geospatial technologies
+Maptime offers a local mapping communities the opportunity to learn cutting-edge geospatial technologies.

 ## Introduction
 [Earth Engine](https://earthengine.google.com/) is *** a planetary-scale platform for Earth science data & analysis***